lucasmonstrox/customers-api/README.md

 yarn start:dev
 ```

+Observation: You must change `$APP_PORT` for the port to be used in your environment.

 ## 🎮 Playground

 `http://localhost:$APP_PORT/swagger` to access swagger playground.

-Observartion: You must change `$APP_PORT` for the port to be used in your environment.
+Observation: You must change `$APP_PORT` for the port to be used in your environment.

 ## 🧪 Running tests